Florida Courts E-Filing Portal

 Yes, these filings will route to a special queue for processing by the department.

-Due to time processing standards, documents may take up to 3 business days to appear on the case docket.
+Due to time processing standards, documents may take up to three business days to appear on the case docket.
 In this scenario, it is best to file the document in court.

 Do I need to file documents not related to the case file, such as an invoice?